Giant Sea Wall Jakarta: Controversy

 Critics of the project have also argued that while investors and the government will be footing the cost of the project, it is Jakarta's people that will be paying the price of this infrastructure.
-While the state has implied that the poor ultimately stand to gain from these projects, the reality is that Jakarta’s poor are the most negatively impacted.
-In 2010, Jakarta’s City Government voiced concerns over the effect of climate change over the city’s poor and promised to reduce their vulnerability to climate shocks.
-However, when it came time to expand Jakarta’s current sea wall as part of the Sea Wall project, many kampung settlements (i.e. informal slums) were cleared and their residents forcibly evicted.
-Those communities are some of the Jakarta’s poorest and most vulnerable and were unable to relocate to more permanent inland estates.
+While the state has implied that the poor ultimately stand to gain from these projects, the reality is that Jakarta's poor are the most negatively impacted.
+In 2010, Jakarta's City Government voiced concerns over the effect of climate change over the city's poor and promised to reduce their vulnerability to climate shocks.
+However, when it came time to expand Jakarta's current sea wall as part of the Sea Wall project, many kampung settlements (i.e. informal slums) were cleared and their residents forcibly evicted.
+Those communities are some of the Jakarta's poorest and most vulnerable and were unable to relocate to more permanent inland estates.
 Further, many of these residents relied on their proximity to the sea and their community to earn a living; their lives were unequivocally changed when they were displaced.

+On Thursday evening, 31 March 2016, the Corruption Eradication Commission (KPK) conducted a hand-catching operation (OTT) against a member of the DKI Jakarta Regional People's Representative Council (DPRD), Mohamad Sanusi, after receiving a total bribe of IDR 1,140,000,000.
+This bribe was allegedly related to discussions on the Draft Regional Regulation on Coastal Zoning and the revision of Regional Regulation No. 8 of 1995 concerning the Implementation of Reclamation and Spatial Planning for the North Jakarta Coast.
+As a result of this arrest, on April 18, 2016, Coordinating Minister for Maritime Affairs Rizal Ramli, the Ministry of Marine Affairs and Fisheries Susi Pudjiastuti, the Ministry of Environment and Forestry Siti Nurbaya Bakar, and the Governor of Jakarta Basuki Tjahaja Purnama decided to temporarily halt or moratorium the reclamation of the North Jakarta Coast.
+All parties agreed that while reclamation was not inherently wrong, there were regulatory overlaps that needed to be resolved.